Libraries in Paris

 Bibliothèque Buffon (5eme)

-At the time of writing this article (July 2024), the library is closed for works.
+At the time of writing this section (July 2024), the library is closed for works.
 The opening date is not yet announced.

 This is a big library, over multiple levels with a spiral stair case in the centre (there is also a lift).
 Some of the work spaces have a nice view over Jardin des Plantes which is cool (especially in spring and summer when there’s lots of greens).
 Not all of the work spaces have plug sockets nearby.